oneinfra/oneinfra/README.md

 This should have installed the following binaries:

-* `oi-local-cluster`: allows you to test `oneinfra` locally in your machine, creating hypervisors as Docker containers.
+* `oi-local-hypervisor-set`: allows you to test `oneinfra` locally in your machine, creating hypervisors as Docker containers.
+This is where `oneinfra` will schedule control plane components.

 * `oi`: CLI tool that allows you to test `oneinfra` locally in a standalone way, without requiring Kubernetes to store manifests.